 She has a...

 Veronica L. Taylor is an international lawyer and socio-legal scholar.
-Her current work centres on the regulatory dimensions of international law and justice norm-making, particularly rule of law...
+Her work centres on regulatory intermediation and institutional reform.
+Within international law and justice norm-making, she...